Constituency

 At a glance

-Thirsk and Malton is currently represented by Kevin Hollinrake, a Conservative MP.
-They have represented the constituency since 7 May 2015.
-Their voting participation while representing this constituency is 83.1 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 4359.
+Thirsk and Malton is a UK parliamentary constituency in Yorkshire and The Humber, currently represented in the House of Commons by Kevin Hollinrake, a Conservative MP.
+Kevin Hollinrake has represented the seat since 7 May 2015.
+At the 2024 general election it was safe seat, won by a majority of 7,550 votes (15.2%), ranking #344 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 83.0 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot